Deformations of $G$-valued pseudocharacters: Introduction

 \begin{maintheorem}[\Cref{estspcl}, \Cref{estred}, \Cref{endcor}] Let $\Thetabar$ be a continuous $\Sp_{2n}$-pseudocharacter of $\Gamma_F$ over $\kappa$. \begin{enumerate} \item $\dim \overline X_{\Thetabar}^{\dec} \leq n(2n+1)[F : \bbQ_p] - 4(n-1)[F : \bbQ_p]$. \item $\dim \overline X_{\Thetabar}^{\pair} \leq n^2[F : \bbQ_p] + 1$. \item $\dim \overline X_{\Thetabar}^{\spcl} \leq 2n^2[F : \bbQ_p] + 1$. \item $\dim \overline X_{\overline \Theta} \leq n(2n+1)[F : \bbQ_p]$. \end{enumerate} If $\Thetabar$ comes from an absolutely irreducible representation, then in (4) equality holds and $\overline X_{\Thetabar}^{\spcl} \subsetneq \overline X_{\overline \Theta}$. \end{maintheorem}

 With these results at hand one could prove the analog of the main result of \cite{BIP} for $G=\Sp_{2n}$.
-However, in ongoing joint work with Vytautas Pa\v{s}k\={u}nas we will generalize the results of \cite{BIP} by replacing $\GL_d$ with a generalized reductive subgroup scheme.
-A central ingredient in the proof will be \Cref{ThmA}.
+In joint work with Vytautas Pa\v{s}k\={u}nas we will generalize the results of \cite{BIP} by replacing $\GL_d$ with a generalized reductive subgroup scheme.
+Essential ingredients in the proof will be \Cref{ThmRec} and \Cref{ThmA}.

-In ongoing joint work with Mohamed Moakher we will introduce an analog of Chenevier's determinant laws for $\Sp_{2n}$ and $\GSp_{2n}$.
-We expect that this approach allows for a detailed analysis of deformation problems when the residual representation is reducible and multiplicity-free.
+In joint work with Mohamed Moakher \cite{MQ} we introduced an analog of Chenevier's determinant laws for $\Sp_{2n}$ and $\GSp_{2n}$, which we call \emph{symplectic determinant laws}.
+They can be seen as an alternative approach to pseudocharacters for representations valued in symplectic groups which is based on algebras with involution.
+We expect that symplectic determinant laws allow for a detailed analysis of deformation problems when the residual representation is reducible and multiplicity-free.